 Taxes

-Emily fights to keep taxes low and has worked towards meaningful and effective tax reform in the Commonwealth.
+Emily fights to keep taxes low and has worked towards meaningful and effective tax reform in Virginia.
 In 2018 alone, Emily helped defeat over $770 million in tax increases.
-The next year, she voted in favor of the most significant tax relief in the past 15 years and the second largest tax cut in Virginia history.
-We cannot ignore how burdensome, excessive taxation has injured the small business climate.
+The next year, she voted in favor of the most significant tax relief in the passed 15 years and the second largest tax cut in Virginia history.
 In 2022, Emily worked on the House Appropriations Committee to provide the largest tax relief in Virginia history, providing over $3 billion in tax relief to Virginians.
+We must continue to stand up for working class Virginians and small businesses as inflation continues and create an environment for their continual success.

 Life

-As a child of adoption and a staunch pro-life advocate, Emily has made encouraging adoption over abortion her mission.
-She fought tirelessly to add language in the state budget that prohibits taxpayer funding for abortions.
-As a Delegate and as a member of the Commission on Youth, Emily has worked tirelessly to reform the adoption and foster care system by streamlining the process and making it easier for families to provide children with a loving home.
+As a child of adoption, Emily has worked tirelessly to reform the adoption and foster care system by streamlining the process and making it easier for families to provide children with a loving home.
+Finding children a loving home and making it easier for families to adopt will always be one of her top priorities.

 Agriculture